jvinodraj/theEagle/docs/misc/demo.md

 ### 3. **Data Quality: Column Check** (`/quality/check-column`)

 **Script:**
-_"For more granular analysis, the `/quality/check-column` endpoint checks the quality of a specific column.
-It reports missing values, unique values, and—if the column is numeric—min, max, and outliers.
+_"For more granular analysis, the `/quality/check-column` endpoint checks the quality of a specific column. <br>
+It reports missing values, unique values, and—if the column is numeric—min, max, and outliers. <br>
 This is useful for spotting anomalies or data entry issues in critical fields."_

 **Demo:**
 - Call `/quality/check-column` with a sample table and column (e.g., `Products`, `UnitPrice`)